 (415) 202- 7944

-Zafiro comes to MYEEP from the land far, far away called Indiana.
-She graduated from Ball State University with a BFA in Visual Communications with a minor in Painting.
-Zafiro joined the MYEEP team in 2015 and was excited because of the programs history of developing young people in San Francisco.
-During her off time, Zafiro enjoys going to art museums, working on art projects, working out, cooking and most importantly – sleeping!
+Zafiro is from Culver, Indiana.
+She received her BFA in Visual Communication and minor in Painting from Ball State University in Muncie, Indiana.
+After serving as an AmeriCorps member for two years in East San Jose, California Zafiro joined the MYEEP team to continue working with youth in the community.
+During her off time Zafiro enjoys going to art museums, working on projects, working out, cooking and most importantly – sleeping!

 Stephanie comes to MYEEP with 10 years of experience working with youth of all ages, including positions as a swim instructor, science camp counselor, backpacking guide, Chemistry teacher and tutor.
 She received her BS in Psychobiology from UCLA and is planning to continue her education to become a social worker & public health advocate.
 Stephanie was drawn to MYEEP because of the population it targets, teenagers are her favorite age group to work with!
 When Stephanie is not working with MYEEP, she teaches preschool and tutors students in math and science.
 And when Stephanie isn’t working, you could probably find her dancing at a local concert, hiking around the Bay Area, or reading a book in her blanket fort with a good cup of tea.